SolentAirWatch/sniffy/README.md

-# A load of old code
+# A load of old code...

 This repository is out of date - we're hard at work to develop a new release of Sniffy for the Solent Air Watch project by June 2018.

 Solent Air Watch (www.solentairwatch.co.uk) is a community project.
 Please help support us by suggesting improvements to our code or documentation via pull requests.
-B

 Sniffy is an air quality monitor based on the raspberry pi.
 It is designed to accept a number of different air quality sensors.
 We currently use the Plantower PMS5003 to estimate concentrations of PM1, PM2.5 and PM10.
 We use Alphasense's gas sensors to measure NO2.